 Typically, they target your own interests.
 For example, if you’ve recently been browsing Apple products, you could theoretically get an email (or even a pop-up) asking you to provide your opinions on your last iPhone.

-Some of such Survey scams promise to provide you gift cards, coupons, and other lucrative offers to complete their survey, they get your data and sell it to big companies and you get nothing in revert.
+Some such Survey scams promise to provide you with gift cards, coupons, and other lucrative offers to complete their survey, they get your data and sell it to big companies, and you get nothing in revert.

 Sometimes these surveys will ask for payment information (which is a huge red flag) and sometimes they’ll simply infect your computer with some sort of malware when you submit your answers.